 Like many of you, I have had my “Santa hat” on lately- and have been working on finding the right gifts for my kids for the holidays.
-Now my older boys mainly want to receive a the gift of cash…. so they can save up to buy big-ticket items like a laptop or the latest iPhone, or whatever other gadget has captured their attention (anyone else's teen want a hoverboard this Christmas?).
-But the tweens…. they are still hoping for a pile of brightly wrapped gifts under the tree- and they lost no time in creating their holiday wish lists this year!
-So based on what they are asking for, as well as some of the items they received earlier this year as birthday gifts- here are my top 10 picks for great gift ideas for tweens this year!
+My older boys mainly want to receive the gift of cash so they can save up to buy big-ticket items like a laptop or the latest iPhone, or whatever other gadget has captured their attention.
+But they are still hoping for a pile of brightly wrapped gifts under the tree- and they lost no time in creating their holiday wish lists this year!
+Here are my top 10 picks for great gift ideas for tweens this year!

 As much as my kids love to listen to music through their headphones- they also like to use a Bluetooth Speaker when wanting to stream Apple Music while playing basketball, riding their ripstick in the driveway, etc. What I love about this speaker is that it is waterproof- because more than once I've looked outside during a rainstorm and noticed that someone left the speaker outside!